anshulsarswat/-Convolutional-Neural-Networks-/README.md

 The overarching goal is to support the efforts to reduce the death caused by skin cancer.
 The primary motivation that drives the project is to use the advanced image classification technology for the well-being of the people.
 Computer vision has made good progress in machine learning and deep learning that are scalable across domains.

 ## Dataset
+Dataset

-The dataset consists of 2357 images in 9 classes of malignant and benign oncological diseases, which were formed from the International Skin Imaging Collaboration (ISIC).
+The dataset consists of 2357 images of malignant and benign oncological diseases, which were formed from the International Skin Imaging Collaboration (ISIC).
 All images were sorted according to the classification taken with ISIC, and all subsets were divided into the same number of images.

 To overcome the issue of class imbalance, used a python package  Augmentor (https://augmentor.readthedocs.io/en/master/) to add more samples across all classes so that none of the classes have very few samples.

-### Sample image from Dataset

 ## CNN Architecture Design
 To classify skin cancer using skin lesions images.
 To achieve higher accuracy and results on the classification task, I have built custom CNN model.